tldr-pages/tldr/pages/common/pio-settings.md

 `pio settings get {{setting}}`

-- Modify a setting:
+- Modify the value of a setting:

 `pio settings set {{setting}} {{value}}`

-- Reset all settings:
+- Reset the values of all modifed settings to their factory defaults:

 `pio settings reset`